hjwp/Book-TDD-Web-Dev-Python/workshops/intermediate_workshop_notes.md

 # Outline

-TODO:

-  - switch to chrome in all tags

 > 1 day: Outside-in TDD with and without mocks (AKA - "listen to your tests").
 > This day will start with a discussion of the "outside-in" technique, a way of
 > deciding which tests to write, and what code to write, in what order, and how